 Information for Prospective Students

-Applicants to the Master's of Science and Doctor of Philosophy programs are expected to have a bachelor's degree in science with at least 24 credits in physics and related fields.
-A short description of our courses and the degree requirements is contained in the Graduate School Catalog.
-You can also look at our listing at GradSchoolShopper.com.
+Applicants to the Master's of Science (M.S.) and Doctor of Philosophy (Ph.D.) programs are expected to have at least a B.S./B.A. in physics or related field.
+The degree requirements are listed in the graduate handbook.
+A short description of our courses is contained in the Graduate School Catalog.
+More information about UNH in general and the department can be found in our listing at GradSchoolShopper.com.

-We encourage prospective students to contact email@example.com for general information.
-If you already have a specific interest in one of our research programs, we can have a faculty member and/or a current graduate student who works in that area get in touch with you.
-They will be able to tell you about their current research, give a description of living conditions in Durham, and provide information about student activities.
-If you prefer more general information about the Physics Department rather than about a specific research area, this also can be provided by a faculty member and/or a graduate student.
-Campus visits are encouraged; please contact firstname.lastname@example.org for more information.
+We encourage prospective students to contact email@example.com for specific information that is not on our web pages.
+If you already have a particular interest in one of our research programs, we can have a faculty member who works in that area get in touch with you.
+Campus visits are encouraged; please contact firstname.lastname@example.org if you are interested.

 Our department offers two graduate degrees: